Gods and Goddesses

 Mythology and Origins

 Rhapso's name derives from the Greek word rhaptein, meaning "to sew" or "to stitch."
 She is mentioned in surviving inscriptions and texts, often in connection with women's household duties.
-Unlike the Olympian gods, Rhapso was likely a local or regional deity, possibly worshipped in areas where textile work held great cultural importance.
+Unlike the Olympian gods, Rhapso was likely a local or regional deity, possibly worshiped in areas where textile work held great cultural importance.

 Her mythology is sparse, but she may have been considered a nymph or a daimon—a spirit overseeing a specific aspect of daily life.
 Some scholars suggest she was linked to the Fates (Moirai), who spun and cut the threads of human lives, reinforcing the symbolic connection between weaving and destiny.